Rithvik-Reddy/appsmith-docs/core-concepts/building-the-ui/widget-visibility.md

 ![Click to expand](../../.gitbook/assets/widget-visibility-api.gif)

-In the example shown below the value of the radio buttons is sent as a parameter for the API named "getObject".
+In the example shown above the value of the radio buttons is sent as a parameter to the API named "getObject".
 The API response is then used to dynamically change the visibility of a widget using a condition.

 The condition below is used in object A